JonKing93/DASH/Tutorials/psm/object.md

 * Here, psmName is the name of a specific PSM class.
 For example, use the "linearPSM" class to create a PSM that implements a linear realtionship.
 Alternatively, use the "vslitePSM" class to create a PSM that implements VS-Lite.

 * The "rows" argument indicates which state vector elements are required to run a PSM.
 This way, each PSM object knows what data to use to run its site-specific PSM.
 The ensembleMetadata class is often useful for determining these rows.
-We will briefly examine some common workflow here, but will return to a more comprehensive review of "rows" workflow later in this tutorial.

 * otherInput 1 through N are any additional inputs required to run the PSM, which will vary with the specific PSM being created.
-We will examine these inputs in detail later in the tutorials for specific PSMs.
+We will examine these inputs in detail later in the tutorial.

-* myPSM is the output PSM object
+* myPSM is the newly created PSM object.

 #### Example 1
-Let's say I want to create a linear, temperature PSM for a site at [60N, 120E].
+Let's say I want to use the "linearPSM" class to create a linear, temperature PSM for a site at [60N, 120E].
 In my state vector ensemble, the temperature variable is named "Temperature".
 Then I could do:
 ```matlab
 rows = ensMeta.closestLatLon([60 120], "Temperature");
 ```